simo97/PushBack/README.md

 # PushBack
-A ligth an very simple notification server for web apps based on WebSockets.
+A light an very simple notification server for web apps based on WebSockets.